Kirby-SDC/randr/README.md

 password: <your password>
 port: 5432,
 ```
-Enter ou psql username and password as well as the name of your database.
+Enter your psql username and password as well as the name of your database.
 The default port for postgres is 5432 and the host will be localhost until you deploy the database.

 **Modify the Schema.sql file**
     Use your own schema for creating the tables and change the copy commands to point towards your own csv files that you want to import into the database.